tone2k/acme-fitness-store/local-development/README.md

 After following instructions in [Spring Enterprise setup](spring-enterprise/README.md) to obtain the JAR.

-This will setup the following for you for local development
+This will set up the following for you for local development
 - Config Server
   - Config in TAS is created by a Repo backed tile.
 For local development, included [docker-compose.yml](docker-compose.yaml) will start up an instance of config-server on port 8888.